-DCA and HUD recommend that all design, construction and alterations for multifamily units, incorporate, whenever practical, the concept of "visitability."
-Housing that is visitable has a very basic level of accessibility.
-Visitability is a design concept, which, for very little or no additional cost, enables persons with disabilities to visit relatives, friends, and neighbors in their homes within a community.
-Visitability design incorporates the following basic visitability design requirements in all construction or alterations, in addition to the applicable requirements of Section 504 and the Fair Housing Act, whenever practical and possible for as many units as possible within a development:
+HUD "recommends" that all design, construction, and alterations for multifamily units, incorporate, whenever practical, the concept of visitability in addition to the requirements under Section 504 and the Fair Housing Act.
+Housing that is visitable has a very "basic level" of accessibility.
+Visitability is a "design concept", which, for "very little or no additional cost", enables persons with disabilities to visit relatives, friends, and neighbors in their homes within a community.